gardener/gardener/docs/proposals/16-adminkubeconfig-subresource.md

 - Add a `Shoot` subresource called `adminkubeconfig` that would produce a `kubeconfig` used to access that `Shoot` cluster.
 - The `kubeconfig` is not stored in the API Server, but generated for each request.
-- In the `AdminKubeConfigRequest` send to that subresource, end-users can specify the expiration time of the credential.
+- In the `AdminKubeconfigRequest` send to that subresource, end-users can specify the expiration time of the credential.
 - The identity (user) in the Gardener cluster would be part of the identity (x509 client certificate).
 E.g if `Joe` authenticates against the Gardener API server, the generated certificate for `Shoot` authentication would have the following subject:

   - Common Name: `Joe`